facundocabrera/generator-tamagotchi/README.md

     `npm link`

-> NOTE: ONLY WINDOWS ENVIROMENT If you change from branches yo must execute `npm rm generator-deloite` and `npm link` to update the generator
+> NOTE: ONLY WINDOWS ENVIROMENT If you change between branches you must execute `npm rm generator-deloite` and `npm link` to update the generator

 ## Usage